Good day everyone!

 Have an amazing weekend.
 Cheers to profits!

-ANNOUNCEMENT: If you are ready to start your investing journey and would like to join our popular investing boot-camp I am excited to announce enrollment for our Summer 2017 edition of the course is now open!
+ANNOUNCEMENT: If you are ready to start your investing journey and would like to join our popular Stock Investing Boot-camp, click here to join the waiting list.
+You will be notified when our next class opens for enrollment.

-In my investing boot-camp for beginners I break down step by step how I analyze a prospective investment, where to find ALL the information necessary to make an educated analysis, and finally – how to decide for yourself whether an investment can be profitable in the long run.
-I I teach all of that and a whole lot more in the course.
-To join the waiting list for the summer 2017 course, please click here.
-I will be sending out FULL DETAILS soon.
+In my investing boot-camp for beginners, I break down step by step how I analyze a prospective investment, where to find ALL the information necessary to make an educated analysis, and finally – how to decide for yourself whether an investment can be profitable in the long run.
+I teach all of that and a whole lot more in the course.